Department of Computer Science

 Core Curriculum Requirements (42 semester credit hours)

-Students seeking the B.A. degree in Computer Science must fulfill University Core Curriculum requirements in the same manner as other students.
+Students seeking the B.A. degree in Computer Science with Teaching Track must fulfill University Core Curriculum requirements in the same manner as other students.
 The course listed below will satisfy both degree requirements and Core Curriculum requirements; however, if this course is taken to satisfy both requirements, then students may need to take an additional course in order to meet the minimum number of semester credit hours required for this degree.

-MAT 1214 may be used to satisfy the core requirement in Mathematics as well as a major requirement.
+MAT 1213 may be used to satisfy the core requirement in Mathematics as well as a major requirement.

 For a complete listing of courses that satisfy the Core Curriculum requirements, see Core Curriculum Component Area Requirements.